 where $C_t \in \Re^{q \times n}$ is a matrix to be defined and $r_3\in \Re^n$ is a vector of constant velocity references. \item Considering dynamics in the input $p$ (actuator dynamics) as

-where $C_h \in \Re^{q \times q}$, to design the new control input $p_\infty \in \Re^q$ capable to reproduce the same results as the ones obtained in objectives 2 and 3. \end{enumerate}

-The first step will allow the friction to recover the lost passivity designing the input $p$, whereas the second step will allow us to release the stored energy of the system slowly, by chosing the reference $r_3$.
-The final step will recover the first two steps by designing the real control input $p_\infty$ while accounting the slow dynamics of the actuator.
+where $C_h \in \Re^{q \times q}$, to design the new control input $p_\infty \in \Re^q$ capable to reproduce the same results as the ones obtained in objectives 2 and 3. \end{enumerate} The above mentioned control objectives correspond to three distinct design steps, whose role is explained as follows.
+The first step allows the friction to recover the lost passivity, whereas the second step allows to release the stored energy of the system slowly, by choosing a small velocity reference $r_3$.
+The final step accounts for the dynamics of the actuator and allows the design of the real control input $p_\infty$.

 A block diagram of the full passivity-based control design is shown in Fig. \ref{fig:Fulldiagram} and the closed-loop system is illustrated in Fig. \ref{fig:Fulldiagram2}.
-The description of every part of such design is explained in the following sections.
+The description of every part of this design is explained in the following sections.